pysat/pysat/docs/tutorial_orbit.rst

 Orbit Support
 -------------

 Pysat has functionality to determine orbits on the fly from loaded data.
 These orbits will span day breaks as needed (generally).
-Information about the orbit needs to be provided at initialization.
+To use any of these orbit features, information about the orbit needs to be provided at initialization.
 The 'index' is the name of the data to be used for determining orbits, and 'kind' indicates type of orbit.
 See :any:`pysat.Orbits` for latest inputs.

 There are several orbits to choose from,